Your first deployment

 | Nuxt (static) | nuxt generate | .output/public/ or dist/ |

-| Plain HTML | none | repo root or whatever directory you pick |
+| Static HTML | none | repo root or whatever directory you pick |

 Not supported (anything that needs a server at request time):